HISPlayer/UnityWebGL-SDK/download-demo.md

 To check how to set up the SDK and API usage, please refer to **Assets/HISPlayerWebGLSample/Scripts/HISPlayerWebGLSample.cs** and **WebGLStreamController GameObject** in the Editor.

 ## UI Demo
-A comprehensive example scene using the HISPlayerSDK to help demonstrate features like play, pause, seek, video streaming, etc.
+A comprehensive example scene using the HISPlayer SDK to help demonstrate features like play, pause, seek, video streaming, etc.

 <p align="center">
 <img width="900" alt="image" src="https://github.com/HISPlayer/UnityWebGL-SDK/assets/47497948/928ca4d0-5bfe-4231-a511-63e13292b892">